jakkulabs/PowervRA/docs/build.md

 * Update the Module Manifest FunctionsToExport section with any new functions
 * Update/Add any markdown documents
 * Commit any changes back to the repository
+* Creates an artifact and pushes it to appveyor

 #### Example
 ```